I don’t know about you, but I love salsa! When I initially embarked on my low FODMAP journey it was one of the things I missed the most.

 A low FODMAP serve of green bell peppers is ½ cup.
 I usually add ½ of a bell pepper to my salsa, which usually ends up being around ½ a cup.
 But you could add a little more if you would like, as long as you are not eating the full batch of salsa in one sitting.

-Sorbitol is the FODMAP component in green bell peppers, so if you have done your elimination and re-introduction, you will have an idea if this ingredient is a problem for you.
-If you are concerned about the sorbitol content of green bell peppers, you could use a red bell pepper instead (or a little of each).
+Fructans are the FODMAP component in green bell peppers, so if you have done your elimination and re-introduction, you will have an idea if this ingredient is a problem for you.

 The tops of green onions (as in the green part) are FODMAP free.
 You can use as much or as little of this ingredient as you would like to add flavor to your salsa.
 Just be careful not to include the bulb (the white part).
 As little as a single bulb is high in fructans.